If you're parked in the right place, you will see

 on the right (south) side (same as Conrad) and two spaces up from that

 second short set of steps.

-The most recent resident of the Lincoln Terrace is actor David Carradine (1936-2009), best known as the star of the TV series "Kung Fu" (in which he played the Chinese priest 'Caine', skilled in the martial arts, who had been exiled to roam the American West), and for his later apperances as the title character in Quentin Tarantino's "Kill Bill" film series.
+2009 saw a new resident of the Lincoln Terrace: actor David Carradine (1936-2009), best known as the star of the TV series "Kung Fu" (in which he played the Chinese priest 'Caine', skilled in the martial arts, who had been exiled to roam the American West), and for his later apperances as the title character in Quentin Tarantino's "Kill Bill" film series.
 He also played folk singer Woody Guthrie in the biopic "Bound for Glory".

 According to Lisa Burks, his grave is located on the lawn about 50 feet south of a large white statue of a family (the statue is in a niche on the north side of the Lincoln Terrace), just to the right (east) of a small tree.

 His large bronze marker contains a lengthy epitaph, which you can read by clicking on the small photo of the marker to the right.

 It's here that you'll find the grave of actress Brittany Murphy (1977-2009), who died unexpectedly, at age 32, in 2009, from a pneumonia, complicated by anemia and prescription drugs.
 She was buried here on Christmas Eve, joining the ranks of young Hollywood celebs who died too soon.